 Seal Coast 4WD Safari -- Journey out to Wellington’s south coast, looking out over the Cook Strait, and visit the region’s only fur seal colony.
 Journey out to Karori Rock’s ‘leaning lighthouse’ to meet this thriving community of once-endangered critters.
 Tea, coffee, and snacks are provided so you can relax and watch the seals in this isolated area that even many Wellingtonians don’t know about.

 Weta Cave Workshop -- Go behind the scenes of ‘The Lord of the Rings’ and other blockbusters at Weta Workshop, the world’s leading special effects and prop studio.
-The informative and entertaining Weta Cave Workshop Tour gives you a glimpse into the film production of your favorite movies including the LOTR trilogy, ‘Avatar’ and ‘The Amazing Spider-Man 2.’
+The informative and entertaining Weta Cave Workshop Tour gives you a glimpse into the film production of your favorite movies, including the LOTR trilogy, ‘Avatar,’ and ‘The Amazing Spider-Man 2.’
 One of Wellington’s top attractions -- and for good reason!

-Wellington Capital Tastes Walking Tour -- With annual festivals like ‘Wellington on a Plate’ pushing local chefs to constantly innovate, it’s little wonder that the coolest little capital has also become the culinary capital of New Zealand.
+Wellington Capital Tastes Walking Tour -- With annual festivals like ‘Wellington on a Plate’ pushing local chefs to continually innovate, it’s little wonder that the coolest little capital has also become the culinary capital of New Zealand.
 This half-day foodie tour of Wellington offers travelers the chance to look behind the scenes and visit, among other artisans, a local coffee roaster, a gelateria, peanut butter market, and a chocolatier.
 This tour is a whirlwind introduction to Wellington’s unique culinary scene.

 Gay Events in Wellington

 NZ Fringe Festival -- For 23 days every year in March, Wellington’s most edgy annual festival takes over the city.
 Over 150 unique productions and events will fill the calendar with over 600 presentations and opportunities to explore, connect with, and experience cultural identity.
 Our Fringe is open-access—so anyone can be part of it, produce a show, tell their story, leave their creative mark.
 Inspired by the Fringe Festival models in Edinburgh and Adelaide, the New Zealand equivalent has built a solid reputation for diverse and exciting programming featuring innovative, emerging, and original arts productions—everything from theatre, comedy, film, and dance to lectures, visual arts, and community collaborations.
-Sure -- it is not a specifically gay event, but very queer-popular.
+Sure -- it is not an explicitly gay event, but very queer-popular.

 Wellington International Pride Parade (WIPP)-- An ever-growing and evolving festival held in late Feb and early March designed to inspire all.
-It is a platform built on diversity, inclusivity, and creativity -- allowing safe expression, encouraging acceptance and forming lasting inclusive relationships for the local LGBTQI + communities and allies.
+It is a platform built on diversity, inclusivity, and creativity -- allowing safe expression, encouraging acceptance, and forming lasting inclusive relationships for the local LGBTQI + communities and allies.
 Expect plenty of fabulous queer events leading up to a colorful parade on the final Saturday.

 As you would expect in such a liberal country, pretty much every hotel and hostel in Wellington can be considered gay-friendly.
 After all, being a gay-friendly it not about upscale luxury, but providing friendly service and welcoming everyone with open arms -- regardless of who they are or who they love.

-Having said this, we all like to be surrounded by people with common interests, and as such there a few fabulous hotels in Wellington that are popular with queer travelers thanks to their style, location or affordability.
+Having said this, we all like to be surrounded by people with common interests, and as such, there a few fabulous hotels in Wellington that are popular with queer travelers thanks to their style, location, or affordability.

 The best locations for gay travelers are in the central business district of Wellington close to the Cuba Street and Courtney Street nightlife -- as well as being close to all the top tourist sites and attractions by day.
-Thankfully this is a small city and most spots are relatively easy to reach on foot.
+Thankfully this is a small city, and most spots are relatively easy to reach on foot.

-Whether you want a fun and social hostel, a cheap place to crash after a night of partying or a designer high rise hotel to sip chic cocktails and surround yourself with fabulous people – Gay Wellington as something for everyone!
+Whether you want a fun and social hostel, a cheap place to crash after a night of partying, or a designer high rise hotel to sip chic cocktails and surround yourself with fabulous people – Gay Wellington as something for everyone!

 Wellesley Boutique Hotel ☆☆☆☆ -- A charming heritage building that has been utterly transformed into a superior boutique hotel.
 Nestled in the heart of the Lambton Quarter, the Wellesley Boutique Hotel is an oasis of calm and relaxation.
 Whether you are traveling for business, leisure, or a romantic escape, they have a room to suit your needs.
 Each room is individually styled and features beautiful neo-Georgian furnishings and decor.
 So comfortable, you’ll never want to leave.

 Grand Mercure Wellington ☆☆☆☆☆ -- A polished hotel overlooking the busy restaurants and theatres of Cuba Quarter, tucked away between the scenic hills of Wellington.
-This hotel embodies its lush surroundings and everything from its unique in-room amenities, iconic art, and even restaurant menus are all purposely selected to tell the story of New Zealand and its cool little capital.
-With 114 guest rooms, a 12m indoor pool and with ample onsite car parking (not included), the Grand Mercure Wellington caters for every kind of traveler -- gay straight or unicorn.
+This hotel embodies its lush surroundings and everything from its unique in-room amenities, iconic art, and even restaurant menus are all purposely selected to tell the story of New Zealand and its neat little capital.
+With 114 guest rooms, a 12m indoor pool, and with ample onsite car parking (not included), the Grand Mercure Wellington caters for every kind of traveler -- gay straight or unicorn.

 CityLife Wellington ☆☆☆☆ -- An upscale yet relaxed Wellington hotel perfect for work, rest or play with spacious rooms that offer you the comforts of home -- with the added benefits of housekeeping and room service.
-Offering a range of one and two-bedroom serviced apartments, you can now enjoy an good night’s sleep with extra-comfy beds after a long day (or night) soaking up the atmosphere of Gay Wellington.
-There’s is also a cute coffee shop and bar, gym and guest laundry facilities should you need them.
+Offering a range of one and two-bedroom serviced apartments, you can now enjoy a good night’s sleep with extra-comfy beds after a long day (or night) soaking up the atmosphere of Gay Wellington.
+There’s also a cute coffee shop and bar, gym and guest laundry facilities should you need them.

 Sofitel Wellington ☆☆☆☆☆ -- A one-of-a-kind, luxurious hotel experience proposing the perfect combination of French elegance and local culture and tradition in the vibrant soul of Wellington.
 From design details to exhibitions and events, there are a lot of reasons to love the Sofitel Wellington.
 Delight in the sheer exuberance of their guest rooms & suites, featuring vintage gold and bronze tones complemented by a myriad of luxurious textures -- or head down for a bite at their modern, industrial-chic restaurant offering fresco dining or for a drink in the cultured bar.

 Q Hotel Wellington ☆☆☆ -- A modern 4-star property where character meets charm in the heart of Wellington’s most vibrant Cuba Street.
-Catering to guests with diverse needs with its varied room offerings there is a restaurant, cafe, pool, spa and conference center should you need it.
+Catering to guests with diverse needs with its varied room offerings, there is a restaurant, cafe, pool, spa, and conference center should you need it.

 Wellington Gay Nightlife Scene

 Wellington is one of the most gay-friendly cities in the world and has a small but vibrant gay nightlife scene.
-Being such a progressive society you are unlikely to experience any issues with displays of affection in public in New Zealand and will be welcomed in most clubs and bars.
+Being such a progressive society, you are unlikely to experience any issues with displays of affection in public in New Zealand and will be welcomed in most clubs and bars.

-Many in the Wellington queer community no longer feel the need to segregate themselves in exclusively gay bars and can be found in most venues around towns…However, there is no vibe quite like those of a gay club, and who doesn’t like having a fabulous night out surrounded by our queer family,
+Many in the Wellington queer community no longer feel the need to segregate themselves in exclusively gay bars and can be found in most venues around towns.
+However, there is no vibe quite like those of a gay club, and who doesn’t like having a fabulous night out surrounded by our queer family,

-No matter if you want cocktails in an upscale hidden bar, a side-splitting night of drag comedy, shameless hot and sweaty dancing in a crowded club until 4 am -- or practically anything else: Gay Wellington can provide…if you know where to look!
+No matter if you want cocktails in an upscale hidden bar, a side-splitting night of drag comedy, shameless hot and sweaty dancing in a crowded club until 4 am -- or practically anything else: Gay Wellington can provide — if you know where to look!